industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 type of type safety.
 It may enhance it, but it relies heavily on the typehints provided by users, which may be wrong or only partially correct.
 Moreover, mypy does not remove the need for runtime type checks.
-Nevertheless, mypy is an usefull tool to check the consistency and correctness of user provided typeints in DESDEO, which improves the overall quality of the code.
+Nevertheless, mypy is a useful tool to check the consistency and correctness of user provided typehints in DESDEO, which can improve the overall quality of the code.

 For more information on mypy, the reader is encouraged to check [its official documentation](https://mypy.readthedocs.io/en/stable/index.html).